icon-project/btp/javascore/bmv/IconRelayMessageStrucutureForPara.md

 # message from Relay
 RelayMessage {
   # optional, for BMV to synchronize block from srouce chain
-  # list of RLP encode of BlockUpdate
+  # list of RLP encode of ParaBlockUpdate
   # If it is omitted, an EMPTY_HEADER (0xC0) will be attached
-  blockUpdates: [bytes],
+  paraBlockUpdates: [bytes],

   # optional, in case of event in previous updated block is missing, it used to prove that block included in source chain
   # RLP endcode of BlockProof